alexander-rykov/user-storage-project/README.md

 Review and commit.

-- [ ] Extract Class: extract functionality of validating user data when adding a new user to the storage.
+- [ ] Extract Class: extract strategy of validating user data when adding a new user to the storage.
   * Create a new interface in _UserStorageServices_ project, give it a meaningful name.
   * Test-First: create a new class in _UserStorageServices_ project that implements the interface, and move your code (validation of the user data) from _UserStorageService_ class to your new class.
   * Modify _UserStorageService_ to create a new instance of your new class, and use it to validate a user data when adding a new user.